hngprojects/pr-deploy/README.md

 These tool made use of two files named:
 - action.yml
 - entrypoint.sh

 The `.yml` file declares the inputs needed to deploy the pull request in isolated docker containers.

+The shell script with the aid of the inputs retrieved by the actions.yml file automates the deployment process.